chrisjp/tts/README.md

 - Light background music plays throughout
 #### Google Translate
 - 200 character limit
-- TTS URLs are _not_ served over https; the secure URLs require a valid token, which while technically possible to generate, is not something I want to spend time on just for a simple demo app
+- TTS URLs are _not_ served over https; the secure URLs require a valid token, which while technically possible to generate, is not something I want to spend time on just for a simple demo app.
+Do note that some browsers will refuse to load files served over http.
 #### iSpeech
 - 150 byte limit (sometimes, and seemingly randomly, it's even less for languages such as Japanese and Chinese)
 - Voice will always say "Powered by iSpeech" at the end

 ## Demo
-Can be found at [**LazyPy.ro/tts**](https://lazypy.ro/tts)
+Demo website for testing can be found at [**LazyPy.ro/tts**](https://lazypy.ro/tts)
+_NOTE: Please be patient when testing Polly and IBM voices — both providers have (unsurprisingly) throttled traffic from my server's IP address._